Flood Damage Remediation Services in Michigan

 Saturated Drywall and Insulation

-When drywall and insulation absorb moisture, they lose their structural integrity and can harbor mold.
-We identify and remove affected materials and replace them to prevent further deterioration.
+When drywall and insulation absorb moisture, they can lose integrity and create mold risks.
+We identify affected materials and dry or remove them as needed.

 Warped Flooring and Baseboards

-Wood flooring, laminate, and baseboards can buckle or swell after exposure to water.
-We remove damaged components and use drying equipment to stabilize the subfloor before reinstalling.
+Wood flooring, laminate, and baseboards can buckle or swell after water exposure.
+We dry affected areas and help stabilize the structure before repairs.

 Ceiling Leaks and Sagging